Skip to main content

 • "one-shot" — The agent processes the input, returns a single response, then terminates.

-• "multi-turn" — The agent continues interacting with the user until it calls the __submit__ tool to signal task completion.
+• "multi-turn" — The agent continues interacting with the user until it calls the auto-injected __submit__ tool to signal task completion.
+The argument it passes to __submit__ becomes the agent’s final output (the rest of the conversation is not visible to whoever invoked the agent).

 export default llmAgent({